Brotenko/QualityQuest/Docs/Technical Specifications/docs/use-case-diagramme.md

 ### Start Application
 ![](diagrams/UseCase/Moderator_Client_A.svg)

 The moderator is responsible for starting the application.
 From the main menu the moderator can change settings or close the application directly.
-The moderator can establish a connection to the server to play the game with online polling or the moderator can start the game in offline mode.
+The moderator can establish a connection to the server to play the game with online polling or the moderator can start the game in Offline-Mode.
 ***

 ### Play Game